kynan/pdesoft2014/slides.md

 system.

-What I am going to present to you today is a framework which abstracts this concept and implements the efficient execution of parallel computations over unstructured meshes on different hardware platforms.
+What I am going to present to you today is a framework which abstracts this concept and implements the efficient, portable execution of computational kernels over unstructured meshes on different hardware platforms.

 PyOP2 is a domain-specific language embedded in Python for writing portable programmes which efficiently run on different platforms without any changes to the source.
+How do we do this using Python, which you might think is slow?

-Portability and efficiency is achieved through generating platform- and problem-specific code at runtime, just-in-time compiling it and executing it natively.
+Portability and efficiency is achieved through generating platform- and problem-specific code at runtime, just-in-time compiling it and executing it natively for the chosen architecture.

+Why at runtime?
+Only synthesis, no need for analysis (parsing), just execute it!

 ---